ibm-cloud-docs/databases-for-etcd/howto-provisioning.md

 {: #provisioning-terraform}
 {: terraform}

 Use Terraform to manage your infrastructure through the [`ibm_database` Resource for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database) supports provisioning {{site.data.keyword.databases-for}} deployments.

+Before executing a Terraform script on an existing instance, use the `terraform plan` command to compare the current infrastructure state with the desired state defined in your Terraform files.
+Any alteration to the `resource_group_id`, `service plan`, `version`, `key_protect_instance`, `key_protect_key`, `backup_encryption_key_crn` attributes recreates your instance.
+For a list of current argument references with the `Forces new resource` specification, see the [ibm_database Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.
+{: important}